 Fireworks for Windy Foot ©1956

-The Clarks family is still recovering from the spring floods as school lets out for the summer when Toby and Betsy come home with big news: they will all be participating in the town's Fourth of July parade, Toby as the flag bearer in a replica of "Washington Crossing the Delaware," Betsy with her calf Kris on the feed and grain store float, and Johnny in the lead dressed as Yankee Doodle and "riding on a pony"
+The Clark family is still recovering from the spring floods when school lets out for the summer.
+Toby and Betsy come home with big news: they will all be participating in the town's Fourth of July parade, Toby as the flag bearer in a replica of "Washington Crossing the Delaware," Betsy with her calf Kris on the feed and grain store float, and Johnny in the lead dressed as Yankee Doodle and "riding on a pony"

 Do You Remember Windy?